clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ## 3 potential solutions
 - highlighting 3 solutions for handling concurrency in distributed systems and why these don't fully work

-### 1. Shared State with Sequence Numbers:
+## 1. Shared State with Sequence Numbers:
-- Events are processed sequentially by checking a shared store (processed sequence #'s) to ensure previous events are completed (processed).
+- Events are processed sequentially (in-order) by checking a shared store (processed sequence #'s) to ensure previous events are completed (processed).

 - Pro: Ensures events are processed exactly once and in the correct order.
 - Con: Sequential processing leads to significant performance bottlenecks, especially when unrelated accounts or resources are held up by delays.

-#### when everything works as it should (in-order)
+### when everything works as it should (in-order)

 <img src="exercise_files/udemy-microservices-section14-310-01-possible-solution-3-share-state-between-services-first-ensure-previous-process-sequence_1.png" alt="udemy-microservices-section14-310-01-possible-solution-3-share-state-between-services-first-ensure-previous-process-sequence_1.png" width="600"/>